groue/GRMustache/README.md

 - "implicit iterator": `{{.}}`
 - "extended paths" of [Handlebars.js](https://github.com/wycats/handlebars.js): `{{../foo/bar}}`

+On top of the core Mustache engine, GRMustache ships with a few handy stuff:

+- Number formatting
+- Date formatting

 Note that:

 - GRMustache does not honor the whitespace management rules of the [Mustache specification v1.1.2](https://github.com/mustache/spec): each character of your templates will be rendered as is.